12 Tasty French-Vietnamese Dishes That Will Blow Your Mind

 Gà Rô Ti

-This sweet treat is actually a cool example of how we Vietnamese picked up a thing or two from French cuisine (I get it, waffles aren’t French, but we got the idea from the French).
+This sweet treat is a fun example of how we Vietnamese borrowed a little inspiration from French baking (okay, waffles aren’t exactly French, but you get the idea).

 Photo of Coconut Pandan Waffles (Banh Kep La Dua), a delectable pandan waffle recipe, displaying the golden-brown, crispy exterior and the tender, fluffy interior of the waffles, infused with the irresistible aroma and vibrant green color of pandan.